 New Hampshire’s Renewable Portfolio Standard (RPS) was created in 2007 after an economic analysis by the University of New Hampshire (UNH).
 The UNH study looked at the success of other states in the region after enacting RPS legislation and concluded that establishing an RPS for New Hampshire could be beneficial for its economy and environment.
 The RPS was submitted to the New Hampshire Department of Environmental Services and Public Utilities Commission.
 The purposes of New Hampshire’s RPS are to provide fuel diversity to New Hampshire and the larger New England region, to lower the local dependence on fossil fuels, and to stabilize and lower energy costs.
 The RPS also encourages investment in renewable or low emission technologies to stimulate the local economy.
 This investment will help combat climate change and raise emission standards by ensuring that a larger share of the electricity consumed by residents of the state is produced using renewable methods.

 The RPS achieves these goals by requiring that all electric service providers in the state purchase or generate Renewable Energy Credits (RECs).
 One REC is equivalent to the generation of one megawatt-hour of renewable electric power generation.
 Power companies can buy RECs from a company or individual who is producing electricity using renewable energy.
 RECs allow companies to support renewable energy efforts without having to generate the energy themselves.
 Power companies may also choose to get RECs by building their own renewable power generation.
 The target for renewable energy generation started at 4 percent in 2008 and has gradually risen each year.
-Its target of 24.8 percent renewable power generation will be reached by 2025.
-In order to ensure that companies are compliant with the RPS, the Public Utilities Commission conducts periodic reviews (Harrold 2016).

 The New Hampshire Climate Action Plan (NHCAP) was enacted in March 2009 by the New Hampshire Climate Change Policy Task Force.